mialynward/Visual-Project-3/README.md

 No label Map - show heat map where radiation is most potent.

 2.
 Overlapping map for static and mobile sensors.
-Will you different color schemes to show difference between them.
+Will use different color schemes to show difference between them.
 Be able to toggle them on and off.

 3.
 See 1.